ZacSiegel/Portfolio/README.md

 Background animation done with CSS and vanilla JS.

+05/13/22
-Updated on 05/13/22 with animation effects and re-designing the about section
+- Updated with animation effects and re-designing the about section

+05/26/22
-Updated on 05/26/22 for cross-browser compatibility issues
+- Updated for cross-browser compatibility issues

+06/08/22
-Updated on 06/08/22 to restyle navbar
+- Updated to restyle navbar

+06/12/22
-Updated on 06/12/22 to refactor css with scss
+- Refactor css with scss

+09/01/22
-Updated on 09/01/22 to revamp project sectiona and add new experience.
+- revamp project sections and add new experience.

+12/08/22
+- Updated scroll animations and project section.